-- 1. Open your configuration file in a text editor. - Create the [NLG] configuration section. - 3.
-In the [NLG] section, set Enabled to True.
+- 1. Open your configuration file in a text editor. - 2.
+Create the [NLG] configuration section. - 3.
+In the [NLG] section, set Enabled to True. - 4.

-- Chapter 10: Use Natural Language Generation in Answer Server - 4.
 Set JarPath to the path to the directory that contains the SimpleNLG-4.4.8.jar file.
 This file is available in your Answer Server installation. - 5.
 Save and close the configuration file.